nicknijenhuis/XamarinAlliance/Challenge 6/Readme.md

 * Set the ListView's ItemsSource to that list.
 * Set IsGroupingEnabled to true.
 * Set GroupDisplayBinding to bind to the property of the groups that is being used as the title of the group.
 * [Optional] Set GroupShortNameBinding to bind to the property of the groups that is being used as the short name for the group.
-The short name is used for the jump lists (rigt-side column on iOS - see example below, tile grid on Windows Phone).
+The short name is used for the jump lists (right-side column on iOS - see example below, tile grid on Windows Phone).

 ![Jump list iOS](https://github.com/Depechie/XamarinAlliance/blob/master/Challenge%206/images/xa_screenshot2.png)

 The first requirement, creating a list of lists, can be done in 2 different ways… Or your data service already provides a correct grouped stream, or you'll need to manipulate the given data into a correct format.

-In our case, the current data service gives a list of characters with a list of movie appearences within.
+In our case, the current data service gives a list of characters with a list of movie appearances within.
 But for our challenge we want to group our characters per movie, so the lists need to be in the other order.

 To help out with reformatting the data, we have a small helper class that makes everything super easy to use and set up.
 ```csharp